JanusGraph/janusgraph/docs/advanced-topics/executor-service.md

+# ExecutorService

-# Backend ExecutorService
+## Backend ExecutorService

 By default, JanusGraph uses `ExecutorService` to process some queries in parallel for storage backend implementations which don't support multi-key queries (see `storage.parallel-backend-ops` configuration option).

+!!! info
+    Officially supported backends: `Cassandra`, `HBase`, `ScyllaDB`, `Bigtable` have multi-key queries support.
+Thus, these backend implementations ignore `storage.parallel-backend-ops` configuration and instead use multi-key queries.
+    `BerkeleyDB` and `in-memory` storage backends don't have multi-key queries support.
+Thus, backend-ops executor service can be used for such storage backends.

 JanusGraph allows to configure the executor service which is used via configuration options provided in `storage.parallel-backend-executor-service` configuration section.

-Currently, JanusGraph has the next ExecutorService implementations which can be used (controlled via `storage.parallel-backend-executor-service.class`):
+Currently, JanusGraph has the following ExecutorService implementations which can be used (controlled via `storage.parallel-backend-executor-service.class`):

 * `fixed` - fixed thread pool size;
 * `cached` - cached thread pool size;
 * Custom ExecutorService;

-## Custom ExecutorService
+#### Custom ExecutorService

 To use custom `ExecutorService` the configuration option `storage.parallel-backend-executor-service.class` must be provided which must be the full class name of the `ExecutorService` implementation class.